 290 million | C++, Java, Ruby, Scala | MySQL |

-Professionals who often deal with relational DBMSs can handle a structured query language (SQL).
-Even those working with a NoSQL DBMS need to know what to do with this language as it is also supported in such systems.
-Those who are annoyed by and tired of the SQL have mastered and already use object-relational mapping (ORM).
+Specialists who often deal with relational DBMSs can handle a Structured Query Language (SQL).
+Even those working with a NoSQL-type DBMS need to know this language as it is also supported in such systems.
+Those who are tired of the ubiquitous SQL have mastered and already use object-relational mapping (ORM).

 One couldn’t handle any web server without dedicated server software, so every back-end dev is well versed in Apache HTTP Server, Lighttpd, Nginx.
 Even curious internet surfers have a rough idea about those programs as they came across various 5xx errors on faulty websites and would try to find out a cause.
 To work with application servers, professionals master such software as Google App Engine, IBM WebSphere, Java EE, Zend Server.